 So how can a single set dilution from a single coolant distribution system control each machine at the same dilution ratio?
 The short answer is that it can’t.

-If the ideal dilution is 5% and the top up dilution is 3% it may be that this is fine and dandy for one machine on light to medium machining while another on a high metal rate removal with a smaller sump may be falling through the floor at 10%.
+If the ideal dilution is 5% and the top up dilution is 3% it may be that this is fine for one machine on light to medium machining while another on a high metal rate removal with a smaller sump may be falling through the floor at 10%.
 The fact is that a single set dilution rate top-up will never synchronise every machine tool, all will be different no matter where the bar is set.

 By installing a coolant distribution system the issue of mixing and delivery to point of use has been solved.
 Unfortunately the labour intensive subject of control is still required.
 Daily dilution checks are necessary and topping up with different dilutions will be needed to gain parity across the shop floor.

 So it appears that we are against cutting fluid distribution systems and favour only a full coolant supply and return management system?

 Having played the devil's advocate here we are not against cutting fluid distribution systems, far from it.
 We manufacture and supply our own.
 However the larger the distribution system and the more extensive and complex the pipework system and topping up systems the more it seems to us that instead of coolant distribution the focus should be on a full coolant management system.

 The equipment available on this site will produce a solution which goes well beyond anything a distribution system can deliver.
 Our central coolant management systems deliver clean mixed coolant at the right dilution to every machine tool.
 That’s because we use a return pipeline system to retrieve coolant on a 24/7 basis.